MarcusCaue/monsters-duel/planning/Tarefas.md

-- Continuar modelando a classe Game
+- Criar os Sprites do Jogo